Winix air purifiers are some of the best I’ve had the pleasure to own and test.

 Overall impressions and manufacturing quality

 As I inspected the assembly, finish, and overall construction, I found the Winix HR900 to be well-made with no defects and nothing to imply poor quality or problems.
-It’s a high-quality purifier with solid fit and finish.
+It’s a high-quality purifier with a solid fit and finish.

 Parts are put together nicely: Body panels line up very well, there aren’t any gaps.
 Just like the other Winix purifiers I’ve owned its top-notch quality.
 Very well done!